-Ships fuel during navigation are allowed to contains up to 3,5% sulfur: that is 3.500 more sulfur than the one allowed in fuel for land vehicles.
+Ships fuel during navigation are allowed to contain up to 3,5% sulfur: that is 3.500 more sulfur than the one allowed in fuel for land vehicles.
 While moored, ships are allowed to use fuel with up to 1,5% sulfur, which is 1.500 times the maximum limit for cars.
-Why would ships be consuming fuel while docked in the harbor?
-Because the port isn’t capable of providing enough electricity for keeping the services and amenities running on board of the ships, so they keep their engines running to produce electricity.
+Why would ships be consuming fuel while docked in the harbour?
+Because the port isn’t capable of providing enough electricity for keeping the services and amenities running onboard the ships, they keep their engines running to produce electricity.
 A ship docked in Venice keeps the motor running 24h a day.

 The cost of filters, called scrubbers, for a medium-sized cruise ship is around 1 million €.
 Considering that the average cost of a cruise ship is around 350 million, the cost for the purchase of filters would represent just 0,3% of the total cost.

-There are two main reasons for which cruise company chose not to make use of scrubbers:
+There are two main reasons for which cruise companies chose not to make use of scrubbers:

-- Filters would take up space which companies prefer to reserve instead for entertainment
+- Filters would take up space that companies prefer to reserve for entertainment instead.

 - The current laws allow cruise ships to approach the coast even without filters if they have “clean” fuel.
 Clean fuel on ships, however, contains up to 1500 times more sulfur than land fuel does.